WICG/turtledove/Fenced_Frames_Ads_Reporting.md

 # Design

 The following summarizes the sequence of events for the buyer and seller.
-Distinguishing these flows here, since in principle, one should be able to report without the help of the other but with an opt-in from the ad's origin for mainitaining web's security principles for origins.
+Distinguishing these flows here, since in principle, one should be able to report without the help of the other but with an opt-in from the ad's origin for maintaining web's security principles for origins.

 ![high level diagram](assets/fenced_frames_reporting.png)